xuhdev/vim-latex-live-preview/.github/CONTRIBUTING.md

 There are several ways to contribute, and all of them are essential to make the best vim latex live preview plugin ever.

-You may have run into a bug or you may have a idea on how to enhance the plugin.
+You may have run into a bug or you may have an idea on how to enhance the plugin.
 Feel free to open an [issue](https://github.com/xuhdev/vim-latex-live-preview/issues) or to add a comment to an existing one.

 You may want to write a fix or implement a new feature.
 Please do so and open a [pull